georgedevcode/cr_earthquake_dashboard/README.md

 # cr_earthquake_dashboard

 # This application was developed using pure python.
+Currently the application is deployed on heroku:https://crearthquakes.herokuapp.com/

 # I used the library Streamlit for building the UI and the Web interface.